-- Make sure you use cards appropriate to the habitat type.
+- The planner should ensure they use cards appropriate to the habitat type.
 For certain habitats, e.g. upland grassland there is no station assessment card.
-In these cases the station card is adequate by itself. - Station Cards and associated paperwork must be completed electronically. - Station Cards, Station Assessment Cards and Photographs must be labelled with the - Applicants Name. - -Plot Number. - -Station Number. - Date of Survey. - The Grid Reference for a station must be given in the Irish grid format.
-This is the system used in the Discovery series maps.
-A grid reference using this system consists of a letter denoting the grid square and numeric values denoting the easting's and northing's, e.g. R 23423 56737 - Planners can make minor modifications to cards, e.g. remove species that are not present and add in species that are found in the station. - The direction of overview photographs should be indicated on the page with the photographs.
+In these cases the station card is adequate by itself. - Station Cards and associated paperwork must be completed electronically. - Station Cards, Station Assessment Cards and Photographs must be labelled with the - Applicants Name. - Plot Number. - Station Number. - Date of Survey. - The Grid Reference for a station must be given in the Irish Transverse Mercator (ITM) format. - To ensure the most accurate locations, the planner should have their GPS/GNSS display (or log) WGS84 latitude and longitude.
+Then use either the Ordnance Survey's online converter or, better still, the freely available Grid InQuest to transform the WGS84 data to either ITM. - Planners can make minor modifications to cards, e.g. remove species that are not present and add in species that are found in the station. - The direction of overview photographs should be indicated on the page with the photographs.
+Record magnetic /compass bearing and the current year.